Treatment of Recurrent Cancer of the Throat

 Strategies to Improve Treatment

-The development of more effective cancer treatments requires that new and innovative therapies be evaluated in patients with throat cancer.
+The development of more effective cancer treatments requires that new and innovative therapies be evaluated with cancer patients.
 Clinical trials are studies that evaluate the effectiveness of new drugs or treatment strategies.
-Participation in a clinical trial may offer patients access to better treatments and advance the existing knowledge about treatment of throat cancer.
-Patients should discuss the risks and benefits of clinical trials participation with their physician.
-Areas of active exploration to improve the treatment of advanced cancer of the throat include the following:
+Future progress in the treatment of metastatic cancer of the throat will result from the continued evaluation of new treatments in clinical trials.
+Participation in a clinical trial may offer patients access to better treatments and advance the existing knowledge about treatment of this cancer.
+Patients who are interested in participating in a clinical trial should discuss the risks and benefits of clinical trials with their physician.
+Areas of active exploration to improve the treatment of metastatic cancer of the throat include the following:

-PD-1 Inhibitors: Keytruda® (pembrolizumab) and Opdivo® (nivolumab) belong to a new class of medicines called PD-1 inhibitors that have generated great excitement for their ability to help the immune system recognize and attack cancer.
+PD-1 Inhibitors: Keytruda® (pembrolizumab) and Opdivo® (nivolumab) belong to a new class of drugs called PD-1 inhibitors that have generated great excitement for their ability to help the immune system recognize and attack cancer.
 PD-1 is a protein that inhibits certain types of immune responses.
 Drugs that block PD-1 enhance the ability of the immune system to fight cancer.
-Both Opdivo and Keytruda are immunotherapies that work by blocking PD-1 and have demonstrated impressive activity in the treatment of head and neck cancer.3,4
+Both Opdivo and Keytruda are immunotherapies that work by blocking PD-1 and have demonstrated impressive activity in the treatment of head and neck cancer.3,4 Clinical studies are ongoing that combine PD-1 inhibitors with other drugs in order to determine their optimal use in the management of throat cancer.